How Much Does a Personal Trainer Earn?

 How Many Hours Do Personal Trainers Work A Week?

-On average workweek spans somewhere between 25 to 40 hours.
+On average, the workweek spans somewhere between 25 to 40 hours.
 These hours are typically distributed among gym sessions, classes, meeting clients, and also marketing/brand efforts.
-However, these can vary greatly depending on the trainer and the nature of the services they provided.
+However, these can vary greatly depending on the trainer and the nature of the services they provide.

 Some personal trainers operate part-time while others commit to a full-time schedule.
 The rise of online services in the fitness industry allows for greater flexibility in how personal trainers structure their workdays.